claudy/Highpointers-Konvention-2022/index.md

 ## [Lodging Room Block](lodging.md) is now open! 📝

 ⚠ Register soon.
 Specific events may have limits for participation and are filled on a first-come first-serve basis.
 Registered attendees are the first to know about newly added events.
-You must be registered by May 1st to receive a t-shirt the day of the event.
+You must be registered by May 1st to receive a commemorative T-shirt at the event.

 Standard registration deadline is May 1st, 2022.
 Please register soon!
 Your host committee relies on accurate headcounts to plan successful events!